terraform-google-modules/terraform-google-kubernetes-engine/examples/stub_domains/README.md

 - `subnetwork`
 - `ip_range_pods`
 - `ip_range_services`
-- `node_service_account` - Only needed if you've deleted the default service account from your project

 To provision this example, run the following from within this directory:
 - `terraform init` to get the plugins